cmcejas/ping-of-death/README.md

 ## Warning I am not responsible for any damage done or accountable for the usage of this software!
 This is only for educational purposes.

 ### Download
- - click the .zip file and download
+ - click the PingOfDeath.zip file and download

 ### How to use: